 - A sweet, fruity smell on your child's breath

-If you suspect DKA, check your child's urine for excess ketones.
-If the ketone levels are high, call your child's doctor or seek emergency care.
+If you suspect DKA, check your child's urine for excess ketones using an over-the-counter ketone test kit.
+If the ketone levels are high, call your child's health care provider or seek emergency care.

 Lifestyle and home remedies

-Type 2 diabetes is a serious disease.
-Helping your child follow his or her diabetes treatment plan takes round-the-clock commitment.
-But your efforts are worthwhile.
-Careful management of type 2 diabetes can reduce your child's risk of serious — even life-threatening — complications.
+Helping your child follow the diabetes treatment plan takes round-the-clock commitment.
+But careful management of type 2 diabetes can reduce your child's risk of serious complications.

 As your child gets older:

-- Encourage him or her to take an increasingly active role in diabetes management
+- Encourage your child to take an increasingly active role in diabetes management

 - Stress the importance of lifelong diabetes care

-- Teach your child how to test his or her blood sugar and inject insulin if needed
+- Teach your child how to test blood sugar levels and to take medication and inject insulin if needed

-- Help your child make wise food choices
+- Help your child make healthy food choices

-- Foster a relationship between your child and his or her diabetes treatment team
+- Foster a relationship between your child and the diabetes treatment team

 School and diabetes